build-on-aws/content/posts/getting-started-with-opensearch-models/02-processing-inferences-using-ai21labs/index.md

 }
 ```

-Don't be alarmed by the verbosity of this output.
-The first thing you should know about this JSON payload is that the actual response from Amazon Bedrock is contained in the field `inference_results[0].output[0].dataAsMap`.
+The first thing you should know about this JSON payload is that the response from Amazon Bedrock is contained in the field `inference_results[0].output[0].dataAsMap`.
 Anything before this is a structure that OpenSearch will include as its default response schema.
-Secondly, the response sent by AI21 Labs Jurassic 2 for the question `What is the meaning of life?` is in the field `completions[0].data.text`.
+Secondly, the response sent by the model for the question `What is the meaning of life?` is in the field `completions[0].data.text`.

+With this said, the response provided by the model is rather complicated.
+It contains fields that developers may not be interested in, namely the tokens from each part of the answer.
+Moreover, it forces users to navigate over a complex structure to retrieve the actual answer to the question.
 The complexity of the responses sent by foundation models is something that ML developers—while creating connector blueprints—should be concerned about.
 As it should be of their interest to create simple and better experiences for their users.

-To illustrate what could be done for this case, let's see how to update the existing connector blueprint to process the response generated by the model generate and create a simpler and less verbose one.
+To illustrate what could be done for this case, let's see how to update the existing connector blueprint to process the response generated by the model to generate a simpler and less verbose one.

 ## Processing the response from the model